Some of you may be a little scared, okay terrified of giving birth.

 Everyone loves to tell you about horrible births, so I thought it would be nice to share a birth story that is beyond awesome and that I know for a fact is true.
 Sure, it won’t happen this way for everyone, but you can always hope.

 I met my friend Moira when her son was around two-years old.

 She lived in the house across the street from the place I had just rented and she was pregnant with her second child.

-When she got to be around 37 weeks pregnant she asked me if I wouldn’t mind being on call to run over to the house and watch her son before her mother could get there if she went into labour.
-I was honoured that she actually trusted me with her child and told her that it was doubtful that I would be needed in that much of a hurry.
-After all, women can be in labour for days.
+When she got to be around 37 weeks pregnant she asked me if I wouldn’t mind being on call to run over to the house and watch her son before her mother could get there if she went into labor.
+I was honored that she actually trusted me with her child and told her that it was doubtful that I would be needed in that much of a hurry.
+After all, women can be in labor for days.